Lion Goodman, PCC and Carista Luminare, PhD

-We had a huge, unexpected epiphany during the workshop: All couples, even the most secure and functional ones, have perpetual problems they cannot resolve.
+All couples, even those who are the most secure and high functioning, have perpetual problems they cannot resolve.

-Gottman’s research reveals that 69% of the time, when a couple was asked to talk about an area of continuing disagreement, they discussed one of their perpetual issues.
-These are ongoing differences between them that can re-emerge.
-The remaining 31% of the time, the problems discussed by the couple were solvable, meaning the topic was situational and an actual solution could be found and sustained.
-These are usually one-time issues, and they don’t reflect the fundamental differences between the partner’s personalities or lifestyle needs.
+Gottman’s research reveals that almost 70% of the time, when couples were asked to discuss an area of continuing disagreement, they discussed one of their perpetual issues.
+The remaining 30% of the time, the problems described were solvable, meaning the topic was situational, and could be sustainably solved.
+Those are typically one-time issues.
+They don’t reflect fundamental differences between the partner’s personalities or lifestyle needs.

-What matters most is that both partners commit to a generous spirit of compromise to resolve important concerns together.
-Without the proper communication tools and without caring for each other’s unique needs, perpetual problems can become “gridlock problems,” which often send a couple into disconnection, discontent or a crisis.
-If this happens too often, they can become perpetually dissatisfied with the other, and their estrangement will erode their trust and commitment.
-Healthy love can’t grow in this toxic environment.
+If partners face directly into their differences, and explore their differing values and priorities, they can use a generous spirit of compromise to resolve important concerns together.
+They need good communication skills, and care for each other’s unique needs.
+Otherwise, perpetual problems become gridlock problems, sending the couple into disconnection, discontent or a crisis.
+If this happens too often, they can become perpetually dissatisfied with the other person, and eventually, their estrangement will erode trust and commitment.

 Here is one example of a perpetual problem that was solved with compromise and care:

 The Compromise: With compassion for the other’s biorhythms, they accept that this difference will last a lifetime.
-They agree to not take it personally, and they acknowledge that they can’t change to be like their partner.
-Jake agrees to go to bed with Laura three or four nights a week so they can have sex before she falls asleep, and he gets up after she’s asleep to continue his late night work and entertainment.
-Other times, they agree that Jake will lovingly text Laura to come back into bed in the mornings so they can have sex before he goes to work.
-They agree that they’ll sleep in together on Sunday mornings for some sweet and sacred connection time.
+They agree to not take it personally, and they acknowledge that they can’t change themselves in order to match their partner’s schedule.
+Jake agrees to go to bed with Laura three or four nights a week so they can be intimate before she falls asleep.
+He gets up after she’s asleep so he can continue his late night work and entertainment.
+They also agree that sometimes Jake will lovingly text Laura to come back into bed in the mornings so they can have some play time before he goes to work.
+They further agree that they’ll sleep in together on Sunday mornings for some sweet and sacred connection time.

-1. Be Accepting: We accept there are some problems that will never go away or be fully resolved.
+- Be Accepting: We accept there are some problems that will never go away or be fully resolved.
 We will find a peaceful way to manage them without expecting our partner to change.
-We do expect our partner to respectfully care for our concerns and do their best to compromise while remaining authentic.
+We expect our partner to respectfully care for our concerns, and do their best to compromise, while remaining authentic.

-2. Be Discerning: We will clarify the difficult issues by talking respectfully and learning what the other person values.
+- Be Discerning: We will clarify the difficult issues by talking respectfully and learning what the other person values.
 We will seek to support our partnership wherever possible.
-We will see our problems as an opportunity for further growth and learning together.
+We will see our problems as opportunities for further growth and learning together.

-3. Be Committed: We are committed to the long-term success of our partnership and will do whatever it takes to make us both feel safe and happy.
-We commit to love each other and to honor the other person’s true self.
+- Be Committed: We are committed to the long-term success of our partnership and will do whatever it takes to make us both feel safe and happy.
+We commit to love each other and to honor the other’s truth.
 We trust our partner to do their best to make changes when they can.

-4. Be Generous: We choose to be generous in caring about the other’s needs and satisfying them — even if they are not fulfilling our needs at the moment.
-Many conflicts arise from asking whose needs are more important.
+- Be Generous: We choose to be generous in caring about the other’s needs and satisfying them whenever possible – even if our own needs are not fulfilled at that moment (knowing our turn will come).
+Conflicts often arise from asking whose needs are more important.
 We consider our needs to be equally important, and when we can’t be generous, we focus on finding a compromise.
-Overall, though, we do expect this flow of generosity to be fairly balanced.
+Overall, we expect this flow of generosity to be fairly balanced.

-Explore how you can best honor and care for each other’s concerns and be as generous as you can authentically be.
-Learn the skills of loving compromise and manage perpetual problems without making them major issues in your life.
-They’ll be there, accompanying you, during your long journey together so accept them as part of loving someone.
+Explore how you can best honor and care for each other’s concerns and be as generous as you can be.
+Learn the skills of loving compromise, and manage your perpetual problems so they don’t become major issues that harm your relationship.
+They’ll be there, accompanying you, during your long journey together, so accept them as one part of loving another person.
 That’s what healthy love is and that’s what healthy love does.

+Are you compatible?
 Take our free 5-minute LoveStyle Profile Quiz and discover your own unique LoveStyle in a customized 10-page report instantly.
+Have your partner take it separately, and then compare your results!
 Click here to get free access.